AbhistaPB/Thesis/Code/pytorch-neat-master/README.md

 ### Experiments
 PyTorch-NEAT currently contains three built-in experiments: XOR, Single-Pole Balancing, and Car Mountain Climbing.

-##### XOR Experiment
-Run with the command: ```python xor_run.py```
-Will run up-to 150 generations with an initial population of 150 genomes.
-When/If a solution is found the solution network will be displayed along with statistics about the trial.
-Feel free to run for more than one trial - just increase the range in the outer for loop in the xor_run.py file.

 ##### Single Pole Balancing
 Run with the command: ```python pole_run.py```
 Will run up-to 150 generations with an initial population of 150 genomes.
 Runs in the OpenAI gym enviornment.
 When/If a solution is found the solution network will be displayed along with a rendered evalution in the OpenAI gym.

-##### Car Mountain Climbing Experiment
-Run with the command: ```python mountain_climb_run.py``` Will run up-to 150 generations with an initial population of 150 genomes.
-Runs in the OpenAI gym enviornment.
-When/If a solution is found the solution network will be displayed along with a rendered evalution in the OpenAI gym.
-### An Experiment's Configuration File
-Each experiment requries a configuration file.
-The XOR experiment config file is broken down here:

 Import necessary items.
 ```python